 The massing of the Carlow/Miller buildings establishes the street facade and defines the corner.
 The material selection and detailing of the architecture is driven by the heritage of the St. Mary's Catholic Church, a significant figure in the precinct.

-With the reduced height scheme, overshadowing on site has decreased and impact on adjacent buildings are minimised, if not removed.
+With the reduced height scheme, overshadowing on site has decreased.
+As the built form is concentrated to the north of the site, there is little to no impact on adjacent buildings.